How to Host an Outdoor Movie Night in Your Backyard

 More fun ideas

 Even though the movie is the main event, you can add to the fun of the night with some of these activities:

 - While your guests are still trickling in, play a game of movie-related trivia or charades to get the fun started.

-- Hand out glow sticks to light up the night.
-The kids can even use them after the movie has ended to play glow tag.
+- Provide glow sticks to light up the night.
+Trust us—the kids will be mesmerized by them long after the movie ends.
 Here are more ways to take your outdoor movie night to the next level.

 - If you have a fire pit, roast s’mores for a late-night treat.